lsapk/HCGateway/README.md

 ## Get Started
 - There is a live instance hosted at https://api.hcgateway.shuchir.dev/ that you can use.
 You can also host your own instance.
 To learn more on Self Hosting, skip down to the Self Hosting section.
+> [!IMPORTANT]
+> **Use the hosted instance at your own risk.
+By using the hosted server, you acknowledge all responsibility is waived from the server owner.**
 - You can install the mobile application through the APK file.
 You can find the latest APK file in the releases section of this repository.
 - The minimum requirement for the APK file is Android Oreo (8.0)
 - Once you install the Android APK file, signup by entering a username and password